 On November 12, 2020, the Minor Use Foundation, Inc. announced the top ten global priority crop protection needs to focus funding and research during 2021/22.
 The Foundation will provide progress updates on the 2021/22 priorities here as solutions, field trials and research teams are identified and as data is gathered.

-The Foundation is working on identifying the tops solutions for field trials and significant progress has been made.
+The Foundation continues to work on identifying the tops solutions for field trials on other temperate, greenhouse and tropical crops.
 Please note, the list of solutions is not yet final as discussions continue.

 |Greenhouse||Potted Plants||Western Flower Thrips||ISM-555|